PyO3/pyo3/README.md

 ]
 ```

-For developing, you can copy and rename the shared library from the target folder: On MacOS, rename `libstring_sum.dylib` to `string_sum.so`, on Windows `libstring_sum.dll` to `string_sum.pyd` and on Linux `libstring_sum.so` to `string_sum.so`.
+While developing, you can symlink (or copy) and rename the shared library from the target folder: On MacOS, rename `libstring_sum.dylib` to `string_sum.so`, on Windows `libstring_sum.dll` to `string_sum.pyd`, and on Linux `libstring_sum.so` to `string_sum.so`.
 Then open a Python shell in the same folder and you'll be able to `import string_sum`.

 To build, test and publish your crate as a Python module, you can use [maturin](https://github.com/PyO3/maturin) or [setuptools-rust](https://github.com/PyO3/setuptools-rust).
-You can find an example for setuptools-rust in [examples/word-count](examples/word-count), while maturin should work on your crate without any configuration.
+You can find an example for setuptools-rust in [examples/word-count](https://github.com/PyO3/pyo3/tree/master/examples/word-count), while maturin should work on your crate without any configuration.

 ## Using Python from Rust

+If you want your Rust application to create a Python interpreter internally and
-Add `pyo3` to your `Cargo.toml` like this:
+use it to run Python code, add `pyo3` to your `Cargo.toml` like this:

 ```toml
 [dependencies]